AgalmicVentures/Werk/README.md

 trail purposes.
 * `Application.ProfilesPath`: Path to profiling information JSON, written on shutdown.
 Default none.
-* `Application.BackgroundFrequencyNs`:  The frequency of the background thread, in nanoseconds.
+* `Application.BackgroundThreadInterval`:  The interval of the background thread, in nanoseconds.
 Default 10ms.
 * `Application.Debug`: Boolean indicating whether the application is in debug mode (causing it to output additional information).
 Default false.